gardenlinux/glci-legacy/ci/README.md

 The test can be executed within a cluster that has tekton installed by running:

 ```
-# create test defintions and resrouces
+# create test defintions and resources
 kubectl apply -f ./ci/integrationtest-task.yaml

 # run the actual test as taskrun